 Please find below an example of a full annual report and accounts as submitted by Mexborough & Swinton Astronomical society.
 Smaller charities may benefit from looking at the Trustee Annual Reports submitted by similar charities.
 Go to the register of charities and search by 'What the charity does.'

 Matters of Material Significance are those items which independent examiners and auditors must report to the Charity Commission for Northern Ireland should they encounter them while handling the accounts of a charity.

-The below guidance was published in April 2017 in conjunction with the UK’s other charity regulators – the Charity Commission for England and Wales (CCEW) and the Office of the Scottish Charity Regulator (OSCR) – following a period of consultation.
+The below guidance has been published in conjunction with the UK’s other charity regulators – the Charity Commission for England and Wales (CCEW) and the Office of the Scottish Charity Regulator (OSCR) – following a period of consultation.

 The matters have been agreed by the three Charity Regulators and are effective for all audits or independent examinations which are conducted and/or reported after 1 May 2017 (regardless of the accounting period being examined).

 The guidance provides a detailed explanation of what matters of material significance are and provides some further explanation of each of the matters.

 Future updates to the guidance, or items for information, will be added to this page.

 CCNI EG058 Matters of material significance: a guide for auditors and independent examiners

 Reporting of relevant matters of interest to UK charity regulators: a guide for auditors and independent examiners

 Any person appointed as an independent examiner or auditor for a charity has additional reporting responsibilities to the charity regulator in certain situations.